Eligibility Requirements

 Step 4 – Publish Notice

-Once the hearing date has been set, the petitioner must complete the Legal Notice for Publication (Instructions) and have it published in a local newspaper.
-The petitioner must request that the newspaper provide the court with an affidavit stating that the notice was published once a week for four consecutive weeks.[2]
+Once the hearing date is set, the petitioner must complete the Legal Notice for Publication (Instructions) and have it published in a local newspaper.[2]
+The petitioner must request that the newspaper inform the court that notice was published for four consecutive weeks.

-The petitioner can ask the court to waive the notice requirement by filing a Petitioner’s Showing and Request for Waiver of Publication if they believe publishing notice would put them in danger.[3]
-This must be filed simultaneously with the Petition.
+The petitioner can ask the court to waive the requirement by filing a Petitioner’s Showing and Request for Waiver of Publication with the Petition if they believe publishing notice would put them in danger.[3]

 Step 5 – Mail Notice

-Within five days of publication, the petitioner must mail a copy of the published notice to any party who may have a legal reason to know about the name change.[4]
-A copy can be provided by the newspaper or found at nepublicnotices.com.
+Within five days of the first publication, the petitioner must mail a copy of the published notice to each person who has a legal interest in the name change.[4]

 The petitioner will then complete the Affidavit of Mailing Published Notice (Instructions).[5]
 It must be signed in the presence of a notary public and filed with the clerk.